emile-bernard/Do-Good-Software-Companies/README.md

-# Do-Good-Software-Companies-
+# Do-Good-Software-Companies
 Some of the Do-Good software companies I could find.

-Human side of the software
+# Human side of the software

 ## Table of Contents
 * [Application areas](#application areas)